GentNisjes/OCR/README.md

-# OCR
+# OCR (Optical Character Recognision)
-Making an app to turn a photo into a text using the ocr transformations
+Making an app to turn a photo into a text using the ocr transformations.
+The main usecase would be:

+scanning in tickets and bills to easily transfer facturations received on paper to digital "copies".

 ## Used tech